crowdsecurity/crowdsec/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Please, start your issue name with the component name impacted by this feature request
+Please, start your issue name (after `improvment`) with the component name impacted by this feature request and a small description of the FR.
+Example: `Improvment/cscli: add this feature ....` and remove this line :)

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]